The Biggest Mistake of the Inflation Reduction Act

 At this point it’s every American family for themselves

 Lower prices on prescriptions?
 Super.
 Affordable insulin for those who need it?
 Great!

 The rest of us?
-Well, we’re being actively robbed by 40-year-high inflation and punished by an absolutely brutal bear market in both stocks and bonds.
+Well, we’re being actively robbed by 40-year-high inflation and punished by an absolutely brutal economy.

 Let me say it once again: the White House doesn’t share our priorities.
 If they did, we’d see less inflationary government spending, not more!